wetransform/hc-documentation/docs/create-manage-datasets/create-metadata/2015-01-10-metadata-create.md

 5. In the next step, Add feature types, accept the default and click &laquo;Continue&raquo;.
 6. In the final step, click &laquo;Create&raquo;.

 The newly created theme is displayed.
-The toggle *Publish metadata only* on the theme overview page is automatically activated.
+The toggle *Publish metadata only* on the theme overview page must be activated.
 Navigate to the Metadata section of the theme to configure metadata.
 For more information about configuring metadata, visit the [Edit metadata configuration](../../setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md) page.

 ## Create metadata ##